 - Making the Four Seasons in the Papagayo Peninsula your home base for the week, to explore the rugged and unspoiled country.
 There’s something balancing about eco-tourism and high-thread count sheets.

-What to Know: High season at the luxury properties can require a minimum stay.
+High season at the luxury properties can require a minimum stay.
 The Four Seasons requires a 10-nighter, if you’re going around Christmas to New Years.
 While it’s unlikely there will be a cancellation during the holidays, last-minute travelers who are able to book a next day flight can call to squeeze in.
 Otherwise, book far in advance.
-During off and rainy seasons you might have the resort almost for yourself, but master and sous chefs might also be on vacation or in training, resulting in fewer restaurant choices available at that time.
+During off and rainy seasons you might have the resort almost for yourself.
+But master and sous chefs might also be on vacation or in training, resulting in fewer restaurant choices available at that time.

 The Four Seasons Resort is a 30-minute car ride from Liberia International Airport, in the northern part of Costa Rica.
 You can catch direct flights from the US (including New York), making this a highly accessible weekend getaway.
-If you are bringing your entourage, book one of the 25 suites or go all out with the 3 bedroom villa with plunge pool and butler on call.
+If you bring your entourage, book one of the 25 suites.
+Or go all out with the 3 bedroom villa with plunge pool and butler on call.
 Why?
 Because you’re worth it.

 You have arrived

 Yes, you have arrived.
 Manicured gardens, secluded roads, a line of lush palm trees, and a refreshing cilantro orange juice is how they say welcome, Four Seasons-style.
-Designed by famed architect Ronald Zuerche, the 43 acre resort, situated 320 feet above the Pacific ocean, is flanked by beaches on both sides.
+Designed by famed architect Ronald Zuerche, the 43 acre resort, is situated 320 feet above the Pacific ocean.
+It’s flanked by beaches on both sides.
 In essence, it belongs under the definition of paradise.

 There’s a reason why this property is the favorite of the hotel group among many Four Seasons aficionados.
-Someone had their thinking cap on when the rooms were designed with the feel of a luxury tree house, while embracing the indigenous surroundings and culture.
-This is a hotel that is unmistakably Costa Rica, with lushly cozy, well-appointed rooms decked out in exotic colors and natural fabrics.
-They really did think of everything, from the micro nets on the terraces that afford you the luxury to chill out during the evenings, cocktail in hand, mosquito-free.
-There’s no such thing as a bad room either; all offer an outdoor living space with ocean views, complete with howler monkeys making quite the racket.
+Someone had their thinking cap on when the rooms were designed with the feel of a luxury tree house.
+The style embraces the indigenous surroundings and culture.
+This is a hotel that is unmistakably Costa Rica.
+They have lushly cozy, well-appointed rooms decked out in exotic colors and natural fabrics.
+They really did think of everything, including the micro nets on the terraces that afford you the luxury to chill out during the evenings mosquito-free.
+There’s no such thing as a bad room either.
+All offer an outdoor living space with ocean views, complete with howler monkeys making quite the racket.
 For large families, consider renting (or buying – yes, it happens – this resort is that compelling) one of the Four Seasons Private Residences, which offer all the amenities of the hotel.